-- Boston's Hidden Restaurants --

 (617) 846-4000 Find location!

-Photo of the Winthrop Arms, Winthrop, MA Every now and then, Boston's Hidden Restaurants discovers a dining spot so far off the radar that it is a wonder anyone has discovered the place at all.
-And so it goes with the Winthrop Arms, a homey and cozy restaurant located within a grand old hotel overlooking the ocean in Winthrop.
-And while the food at the Winthrop Arms is nothing to sneeze at, it is perhaps the overall atmosphere of the restaurant (and hotel) that makes this such an endearing spot.
+Photo of the Winthrop Arms, Winthrop, MA There are hidden restaurants and then there are truly hidden restaurants, and every now and then, a dining spot is discovered that is so far off the radar that it is almost a wonder how anyone has found the place at all.
+And so it goes with the Winthrop Arms, a homey and cozy restaurant located within a grand old hotel sitting on a hill high above the ocean in Winthrop.
+And while the food at the Winthrop Arms is very solid with some hints of true greatness (see the mac and cheese description below), it is perhaps the overall atmosphere of the restaurant (and hotel) that makes this such a particularly endearing spot.